-There are many programs available that deliver prepared healthy meals to seniors.
+There are also many other programs available that deliver prepared healthy meals to seniors.
 Programs that cater to specific diets such as Silver Cuisine and Diet-to-Go.
 If you are caregiving, you know what a great time saver this can be!

 For older adults who continue to cook but find it difficult to grocery shop – meal kits are a wonderful concept.
 Everything you need to create a specific meal (including the recipe) is delivered to you.

 Another service that I have been using for a few months (and loving it) is Misfits Market.
 They deliver fresh, organic produce (and more) to your door.
 As they say on their website…

 Every box of Misfits produce you order benefits farmers, helps prevent food waste, and ultimately helps save our environment.
 Our rapidly expanding Philadelphia- and New Jersey-based operation rescues produce from regional farms and distributes it throughout the Northeast, South, and Midwest in three business days or less.